Toni Stabile Professor of Professional Practice in Investigative Journalism; Director, Toni Stabile Center for Investigative Journalism

 Sheila Coronel began reporting in the Philippines during the twilight of the Marcos dictatorship, when she wrote for the underground opposition press and later for mainstream magazines and newspapers.
 As Marcos lost power and press restrictions eased, she reported on human rights abuses, the growing democratic movement and the election of Corazon Aquino as president.

-Sheila has written and edited more than a dozen books on the Philippines, freedom of information and investigative journalism.
+Coronel has written and edited more than a dozen books on the Philippines, freedom of information and investigative journalism.
 She has trained journalists around the world and written investigative reporting textbooks for journalists in Southeast Asia and the Balkan region.
-She speaks frequently at international investigative reporting conferences and writes regularly about global investigative journalism.
+She speaks frequently at international investigative reporting conferences and writes about global investigative journalism.

-Sheila joined the faculty of the Journalism School in 2006, when she was named director of the Stabile Center for Investigative Journalism.
+Coronel joined the faculty of the Journalism School in 2006, when she was named director of the Stabile Center for Investigative Journalism.
 In 2011, she received one of Columbia University’s highest honors, the Presidential Teaching Award.

-Sheila believes we are in a pivotal moment for investigative reporting, one that is ripe with opportunity but also fraught with challenges and threats.
-Sheila’s work outside of the Journalism School reflects her desire to build strong institutions that support free and independent reporting in a turbulent media landscape.
-She sits on the boards of the Committee to Protect Journalists, the Media Development Investment Fund, Columbia Journalism Review, ProPublica, the National Security Archive, the Organized Crime and Corruption Reporting Project and the International Crisis Group.
-She is also a member of the International Consortium of Investigative Journalists.
+Coronel believes we are in a pivotal moment for investigative reporting, one that is ripe with opportunity but also fraught with challenges and threats.
+Coronel’s work outside of the Journalism School reflects her desire to build strong institutions that support free and independent reporting in a turbulent media landscape.
+She is chair of the Media Development Investment Fund board.
+She also sits on the boards of the Committee to Protect Journalists, the Columbia Journalism Review, ProPublica and the Philippine Center for Investigative Journalism.
+She is also a member and former board chair of the International Consortium of Investigative Journalists.